hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

 BY USING THE DOUBLE_HAKIZA_STRATEGY, ONE ALWAYS ENDS UP WITH "IFP > 0" AFTER EACH CYCLE (WITHOUT SYMMETRY-DISBALANCE TO FORM ORBITS)

 (Let's finally claim "the hitting of a mathematical wall of D'Alambert strategy" as solvable in any informational dynamically_orbital_system);
 (Let's finally reiterate "an additional unit after a cycle" as a result in any informational dynamically_orbital_system and reaffirm the D'Alambert strategy effectiveness).
-CQFD
+Q.E.D.